Purgatory Park Master Plan

 Where the Red Barn currently is could be turned into a fenced in dog park or a playground area for kiddos.
 There is also a group of youth who would LOVE to see it turned into a whiffle ball field.

-swoodford24 about 1 year ago
+swoodford24 over 1 year ago

 I love using the many unpaved trails with my dogs off leash and don’t mind having to put my dogs on leash to cross the paved trails.
 The ability to use the park that way is a unique and wonderful experience at all times of the year.
 I don’t think anything needs to change with the rules of the park, allow dogs to be off leash on the unpaved trails, while requiring dogs to be leashed while on the paved trails.
 This balancing allows the park to be used and enjoyed by all in many different ways.
 This set of rules just need to be reinforced, respected, and complied with by all users of the park.

-Gwoodford01 about 1 year ago
+Gwoodford01 over 1 year ago

 I think it would be great if the inner paved trail in Purgatory were reserved only for walkers, restricting bikers to the upper trails.
 This would enable people to enjoy the park's many wonders without being hounded by bikers wizzing past.

-Perkmary49 about 1 year ago
+Perkmary49 over 1 year ago

 I'd like the inner circle of the park reserved for walkers keeping bikers ( especially larger groups) in the upper areas of the park only.
 This would help preserve the sense of wilderness and serenity allowing walkers to stop and "smell the flowers" without being hounded by bikers wizzing by.

-Perkmary49 about 1 year ago
+Perkmary49 over 1 year ago